beutah/olist-ecommerce-pipeline/README.md

 ## 📋 Executive Summary

-This project is an end-to-end business intelligence solution designed to analyze the Olist E-Commerce dataset (100k+ orders).
-It moves beyond static analysis by implementing a **production-grade Client-Server architecture**.
+This project is an end-to-end **business intelligence and analytics engineering solution** built on the Olist E-Commerce dataset (100k+ orders).
+It demonstrates how raw transactional data can be transformed into **analytics-ready tables** to support **reliable Power BI reporting**, including delivery performance, customer satisfaction, and operational KPIs.

+The solution is implemented using a **client–server architecture**, combining Python-based ingestion, PostgreSQL on Linux, SQL-based transformations, and a dimensional data model optimized for BI consumption.

+### Business Goal

-**Business Goal:** Identify the correlation between logistics performance (shipping days) and customer satisfaction (review scores).
+Identify the relationship between logistics performance (shipping days) and customer satisfaction (review scores).

+### Key Result

-**Result:** Identified that a delivery delay of >3 days results in a 2-point drop in average review score.
+Analysis showed that delivery delays of more than **three days** are associated with an approximate **2-point drop in average customer review score**.

 ## 🏗 Architecture